OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Experiments

 \subsection{Ablation Studies}

-\textbf{Open-world object queries.} Tab.~\ref{tab:abl_burst} (first and second rows) shows how the open-world object queries $q_\mathrm{ow}$, described in Sec.~\ref{sec:app:owqueries}, help in discovering new objects.
-In Tab.~\ref{tab:abl_burst}, `w/o $q_\mathrm{ow}$' refers to the setting without open-world object queries, \ie, we only use the closed-world object queries to find the common (comm.) and uncommon (unc.) objects.
-We observe that the performance drops by $2.6$ for uncommon categories and by $0.3$ points for common categories in `w/o $q_\mathrm{ow}$' as compared to `Ours', where both the open- and closed-world object queries are used.
+\textbf{Spatially-rich open-world object queries.} Tab.~\ref{tab:abl_burst} (first and second row) shows that the spatially-rich open-world object queries $q_\mathrm{ow}$, described in Sec.~\ref{sec:app:owqueries}, help in discovering new objects.
+In Tab.~\ref{tab:abl_burst}, `w/o p.e.' refers to the setting without the prompt encoder encoding spatial prompts into the open-world embeddings $e_\mathrm{ow}$.
+The open-world embeddings $e_\mathrm{ow}$ are trained like the closed-world embeddings $e_\mathrm{cw}$.
+We observe that the performance drops by $2.6$ points for uncommon categories compared to `Ours', even though the number of object queries are exactly the same in both settings.
+This highlights that the object abstractor suffers from spatial information loss if not augmented with a prompt encoder to encode spatial points.